aidino/bash-tutorial/README.md

 - `PWD` contains the pathname of the shell’s current working directory.
 - `HOME` stores the pathname of the user’s home directory.
 - `PATH` is a colon-separated list of directories in which command files are stored.
 The shell searches the directories for commands it is asked to execute.

+## Chapter 2: “Input, Output, and Throughput”

+### Parameters and Variables

+- A parameter is an entity to store values
+- There are three types of parameters:
+  - `positional parameters`: are aguments present on the command line
+  - `special parameters`: are set by the shell to store infomation about aspects of its current state, such as the number of arguments and the exit code of the last command
+  - `variables`: are identified by a name